Music Composition, MM

 - Explore various musical languages and styles in pursuit of the formation of their own unique voices.

-At the graduate level, the faculty emphasizes the creation of extended works, breadth of technique, and the synthesis of influences, experiences and abilities that results in the emergence of a personal style.
+At the graduate level, the faculty emphasizes the creation of extended works, breadth of technique, and the synthesis of influences, experiences, and abilities that result in the emergence of a personal style.
 The culminating final project (thesis) is an original composition of significant proportions.

 For the thesis project, the candidate for the Master of Music in composition must compose a work of significant proportions, such as a work of 10-12 minutes for orchestra or wind ensemble; a 15-20 minute work for large chamber ensemble (10-15 performers); or a 15-20 minute electroacoustic work.Two copies of the full score (or recordings and programming if appropriate) and one set of parts must be submitted to the student's committee by April 1 for spring graduation or November 15 for fall graduation.
 All candidates must present a recital of original music, including program notes, of at least 30 minutes duration (at least two works).
 All music on the recital is to be written during the student's residency at CCPA.
 The thesis composition may be programmed on the recital.
 The program for the recital must be approved by the primary composition teacher no later than six weeks in advance of the recital date.
 During the final semester in residence, students will give a presentation on their composition portfolio and compositional techniques and influences in the Composition Seminar.